 These Cruciferous vegetables help boost the immune system in a variety of ways.
 They are packed with vitamins and minerals that help hormonal regulation, and they contain compounds that help disrupt the growth and division of cancer cells.
 They are also believed to help eliminate carcinogens before they damage DNA.

 Keep it colorful!

-Synergy of nutrients is an important part of any diet.
-Vitamins minerals and other compounds are invariably more bio-available when they are in a whole food, rather than in the form of an extracted “active ingredient”.
+The synergy of nutrients is an important part of any diet.
+Vitamins minerals and other compounds are invariably more bio-available when they are in whole food, rather than in the form of an extracted “active ingredient”.
 What’s more, these nutrients often work best when they are combined among different foods.
 So when you are considering the veggies to go with dinner, it is better to combine a variety than to eat a lot of just one.